 Category: Cultural History

-• Introduction to the Pre-Socratic Sages, Part II: All the Wise Sages
+• Introduction to the Pre-Socratic Sages: All the Wise Sages

 • Our Pre-Stoic Roots in Human Rights Theory in the United States